Home improvement projects during stay at home order keep hardware stores in business - KEYT | KCOY

 The Santa Barbara Home Improvement Center also known as ACE Hardware on Gutierrez St. is no exception.

-Manager Tom Richards said he was surprised by how many people are doing home improvement projects, all of the sudden.
+Manager Tom Richards said he was surprised by how many people are doing home improvement projects all of a sudden.

 Customers are painting and building.